bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 When the controls are manipulated, their new values are automatically synced in the Bokeh server.
-Callbacks are triggered that also update the date for the plot in the server.
+Callbacks are triggered that also update the data for the plot in the server.
 These changes are automatically synced back to the browser, and the plot updates.

 .. _userguide_server_use_case: